rust-lang/book/src/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.md

 `eat_at_restaurant`</span>

 Now the code will compile!
-To see why adding the `pub` keyword lets us use these paths in `add_to_waitlist` with respect to the privacy rules, let’s look at the absolute and the relative paths.
+To see why adding the `pub` keyword lets us use these paths in `eat_at_restaurant` with respect to the privacy rules, let’s look at the absolute and the relative paths.

 In the absolute path, we start with `crate`, the root of our crate’s module